Brayan3268/placetogrow_docu/docs/4-microsites.md

 ### Select file-button.

-When you press this button the picker file for youre system will be opened for can select a Excel file with the extension xlsx only and the invoices content in his file are saved in the database, the file need to be needed structure for the correct work of the import masive invoices.
+When you press this button the picker file for youre system will be opened for can select a Excel file with the extension .xlsx only and the invoices content in his file are saved in the database, the file need to be needed structure for the correct work of the import masive invoices.